CORVID WEBSITE PRIVACY STATEMENT

-Corvid uses appropriate technical and organisational security measures in order to protect personal data against unauthorised access, accidental or intentional manipulation, loss and destruction.
+Corvid uses appropriate technical and organizational security measures in order to protect personal data against unauthorized access, accidental or intentional manipulation, loss and destruction.
 Access to and use of personal information within Corvid Group is appropriately limited to prevent misuse or unlawful disclosure of the information.

-If other organisations provide support services, we require them to appropriately safeguard the privacy of the information provided to them.
+If other organizations provide support services, we require them to appropriately safeguard the privacy of the information provided to them.